mdeniz/marcus_bikes/README.md

 ![Catalog Layout](doc/assets/catalog_layout.png)

-In case the customer reached out the catalog using a category link it will show all the products in that category and any of its descendant categories.
+In case the customer reaches out to the catalog using a category link it will show all the products in that category and any of its descendant categories.
 Also will show the proper breadcrumbs.
 See an example:

 ![Catalog by Category](doc/assets/catalog_by_category.png)

 #### Search for products

-A search on the products catalog can be performed by the customer (I didn't implement this feature in this exercise).
+A search on the product's catalog can be performed by the customer (I didn't implement this feature in this exercise).
 They introduce the terms of search in the search form and then the catalog filters out to show the results accordingly:

 ![Catalog by Category](doc/assets/search_results.png)

-The search could be performed using full text search on the products data for instance.
-Or use an [ElasticSearch](https://www.elastic.co) system to retrieve those result out of an index.
+The search could be performed using full-text search on the product's data for instance.
+Or use an [ElasticSearch](https://www.elastic.co) system to retrieve those results out of an index.

 #### See a product

-From the catalog or the homepage in every product section there is a "See product" button that sends the customer to the product page.
-The customer will land in a page that shows the product, see an example of the most basic product that have neither customizable attributes nor customizable parts:
+From the catalog or the homepage in every product section, there is a "See product" button that sends the customer to the product page.
+The customer will land on a page that shows the product, see an example of the most basic product that has neither customizable attributes nor customizable parts:

 ![Non Customizable Product](doc/assets/non_customizable_product.png)